-Shouse, a Democrat, was the representative for Kansas's 7th congressional district from 1915 to 1919.
+Shouse was the representative for Kansas’s 7th congressional district and was a Democrat.
+He served from 1915 to 1919.

 From Dec 1915 to Mar 1919, Shouse missed 115 of 423 roll call votes, which is 27.2%.
 This is on par with the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.

 |Dec 1916-Mar 1917||62||13||21.0%||66th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.